MTandHJ/freerec/dataset processing.md

         - `valid`: some of the interactions in the middle period for each user
         - `test`: the last interactions for each user

+    - `RAU`: Ratio and At least one on User.
+In contrast to `ROU`, at least one item will be left for test.

     - `ROD`: Ratio On Dataset (according to `ratios`)
         - `train`: some of the earliest interactions
         - `valid`: some of the interactions in the middle period